binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 pw.x < relax.in > relax.out
 ```

 Update the atomic positions from `relax.out` and use them in every later step from step 3 to step 9.
+Run calculation upto 3 to 7 and only go to step 9 when phonon is positive.

 ---